Journalist and author of The Art of Noticing

 In Rob Walker’s perceptive talks, he draws on the themes from his book to share tips, rituals, and suggestions for perfecting the art of noticing and building mindfulness.
 Through compelling examples of creative projects that were sparked by noticing a previously overlooked detail, he shows the payoffs of paying attention.

 Rob Walker is an author, journalist and educator.
 He is currently a senior writer and columnist for Marker, a new business publication from Medium, covering design, technology, marketing, and culture.
 A longtime contributor to The New York Times, he wrote “The Workologist,” for the Sunday Business section from 2013 through 2018; his “Consumed” column appeared in The New York Times Magazine from 2004 to 2011.

 He has also contributed to a wide range of other publications, including The Atlantic, NewYorker.com, The Boston Globe, Design Observer, and Bloomberg Businessweek.
-His previous books are Significant Objects: 100 Extraordinary Stories about Ordinary Things (co-edited with Joshua Glenn), Buying In: The Secret Dialogue Between What We Buy and Who We Are, and Letters from New Orleans.
+His other works are Significant Objects: 100 Extraordinary Stories about Ordinary Things and Lost Objects: 50 Stories About the Things We Miss and Why They Matter (both co-edited with Joshua Glenn), Buying In: The Secret Dialogue Between What We Buy and Who We Are, and Letters from New Orleans.
 He serves on the faculty of the Products of Design MFA program at the School of Visual Arts.
 He lives in New Orleans.